 (a) In general.
 Except as exempted by this Rule or as otherwise stipulated or ordered by the court, a party must, without awaiting a discovery request, provide to the other parties the information or material described in Rule 194.2, 194.3, and 194.4.
 Unless the court orders otherwise, all disclosures under Rule 194 must be in writing, signed, and served.
-In ruling on an objection that initial disclosures are not appropriate in this action, the court must determine what disclosures, if any, are to be made and must set the time for disclosure. (b) Production.
+In ruling on an objection that initial disclosures are not appropriate in this action, the court must determine what disclosures, if any, are to be made and must set the time for disclosure.

+(b) Production.
 Copies of documents and other tangible items required to be disclosed under this rule ordinarily must be served with the response.
 But if the responsive documents are voluminous, the response must state a reasonable time and place for the production of documents.
 The responding party must produce the documents at the time and place stated, unless otherwise agreed by the parties or ordered by the court, and must provide the requesting party a reasonable opportunity to inspect them.

 194.2 Initial Disclosures.

-At the September SCAC (a) Time for initial disclosures.
-Both the plaintiff and the meeting, the mandatory defendant must make the initial disclosures at or within 30 days disclosures timing after the filing of the defendant's answer unless a different time requirement was approv is set by agreement or court order.
-A party that is first served or otherwise joined after the filing of the first answer must make the initial disclosures within 30 days after the filing of the party's answer, unless a different time is set by agreement or court order. (b) Content.
-Without awaiting a discovery request, a party must provide the following: In February come SCAC
+(a) Time for initial disclosures.
+Both the plaintiff and the defendant must make the initial disclosures at or within 30 days after the filing of the defendant's answer unless a different time is set by agreement or court order.
+A party that is first served or otherwise joined after the filing of the first answer must make the initial disclosures within 30 days after the filing of the first answer must make the initial disclosures within 30 days after the filing of the first served or otherwise joined after the filing of the first served or otherwise joined after the filing of the first served or otherwise joined after the filing of the first served or otherwise joined after the filing of the party's answer, unless a different time is set by agreement or court order.

+(b) Content.
+Without awaiting a discovery request, a party must provide the following:

-(1) the correct names of the parties to the lawsuit; In February, some SCAC members suggested
+(1) the correct names of the parties to the lawsuit;

-At the September SCAC meeting, adopting a mandatory disclosure requirement was approved.
 (2) the name, address, and telephone number of any potential parties;

-(3) the legal theories and, in general, the factual bases of the responding party's claims or defenses (the responding party need not marshal all evidence that may be offered at trial);
+(3) the legal theories and the factual bases of the responding party's claims or defenses (the responding party need not marshal all evidence that may be offered at trial);

 (4) a computation of each category of damages claimed by a party.
-Each disclosing party must also make available for inspection and copying the documents or other evidentiary material, unless privileged or protected from disclosure, on which each computation is based, including materials bearing on the nature and extent of injuries suffered the amount and any method of calculating economic damages;
+Each disclosing party must also make available for inspection and copying the documents or other evidentiary material, unless privileged or protected from disclosure, on which each computation is based, including materials bearing on the nature and extent of injuries suffered;